-In honour of International Women’s Day, I thought it would be fitting to talk about how we, as women, can do more to empower each other.
+In honour of International Women’s Day, we thought it would be fitting to talk about how we, as women, can do more to empower each other.
 In a world so full of hate and inequality, us girls have to stick together and lift one another up rather than drag each other down.
-Here are nine ways to become a woman who empowers other women.
+Here are 9 tips on empowering the women in our lives.

 Use your actions to show a woman in your life that you care about her.
 Buy her a cupcake or offer to watch her children while she gets her hair done, even something as small as a text message saying you’re thinking of her could lift her day.

 Do you have a skill that could be useful to another woman?
 Offer to teach her!
 Learning new skills is always a good thing and passing on your wisdom can also empower you.

 Are you in a position where you need to hire someone?
 Put thought into not only the most qualified candidate but also who would be empowered in the position.
 It may take longer to train someone for a job when you could just hire someone already qualified, but training a woman and giving her a new skill set could spark a career that could improve her life.

 4. Mentor a young woman

 Mentorship is one of the best ways you can empower somebody.
 Young girls face many challenges and can have very skewed views of the world thanks to social media etc., so it can be incredibly beneficial for them to have strong, empowering women to look up to and learn from.

 Purchase and donate feminine products, baby products etc. to a local shelter or charity.
 As we all know, these items are crazy expensive and not everyone can afford them.
 Did you know that 12 per cent of girls in the UK have had to improvise sanitary wear due to affordability issues?
 Help to end this problem!

 6. Help build self-esteem and confidence.

 Tell your friend she’s beautiful.
 See a woman wearing a nice dress?
 Tell her!
 We all love to be complimented; it brings a smile and can go towards beefing up a person’s self-confidence.